algogrit/presentation-why-go/slides.md

 ---
 class: center, middle

-Automation and Command-line tools - Go is also a great tool to make complex automation tools for developers.
-It fast, lightweight and follows unix “Do one thing.
+Automation and Command-line tools - Go is a great tool to make complex automation tools for developers.
+Its fast, lightweight and follows unix “Do one thing.
 And do it well.”.

+---
+class: center, middle

-DevOps is beginning to use more and more golang.
+DevOps is beginning to use more and more of golang.

 ---
 class: center, middle